helm/helm-classic/README.md

 - A Redis cluster
 - A Postgres database
-- An HAProxy Edge Load Balancer
+- An HAProxy edge load balancer

 A Chart is a unit of Kubernetes manifests that reflect best practices as determined by the Helm community.
 Helm's [architecture](docs/architecture.md) is heavily influenced by [Homebrew](https://github.com/Homebrew/homebrew).